metagn/grab/README.md

 with NimScript, as all the computation is done at compile time.

 This installs the package globally, and can affect compilation time.
-For this reason it should generally only be used for scripts and snippets and the like.
+For this reason it should generally only be used for scripts, tests, snippets and the like.

 ```nim